Extensions of the I-MMSE Relationship to Gaussian Channels with Feedback and Memory: New Proofs of Existing Results

 In this section, we consider the Gaussian channel specified in (\ref{discrete-time-Gaussian-channel}) and give a new proof of (\ref{I-MMSE}).
-Here and throughout the paper, we replace $\sqrt{snr}$ with $\rho$ to avoid notational cumbersomeness during the computation; the derivative with respect to $snr$ can be readily obtained with an application of the chain rule.
-Then, under the new notation, we only have to prove that
+Here and throughout the paper, we replace $\sqrt{snr}$ with $\rho \in \mathbb{R}$ ($\rho$ can be negative) to avoid notational cumbersomeness during the computation; the derivative with respect to $snr$ can be readily obtained with an application of the chain rule.
+Then, with the above-mentioned replacement, the channel (\ref{discrete-time-Gaussian-channel}) becomes